 The City records inventory for materials and supplies used for routine maintenance and repairs.
-The inventories are valued at cost using the FIFO (first in-first out) method or market, whichever is lower.
-Inventory reported by the Gas System also includes natural gas purchased and stored prior to year-end and is recorded using the weighted average cost of gas method.
+The inventories are valued at cost using the FIFO (first in-first out) method or net realizable value, whichever is lower.
+Inventory reported by the Gas System also includes natural gas purchased and stored prior to yearend and is recorded using the weighted average cost of gas method.